Review · Hair, Skin & Dental

 - Main risk

-- The label does not list how much ashwagandha or rhodiola is in each capsule, so you can't confirm it matches the doses used in studies
+- The label does not disclose how much ashwagandha or rhodiola is in each capsule—without that, you can't know if it's clinically dosed or just fairy dust

 - Better use case